waku-org/docs.waku.org/docs/overview/concepts/protocols.md

 ## [Waku Message](https://rfc.vac.dev/spec/14)

-`Waku Message` specifies the message structure used in the Waku Network.
-It defines the attributes and metadata fields that accompany a message, including the following:
+`Waku Message` specifies the structure and format of messages in the Waku Network.
+It includes the following attributes:

 - `content_topic` attribute for [content-based filtering](/overview/concepts/content-topics).
 - `payload` attribute containing the message data payload to be sent.